codingLogan/codingLogan.github.io/_posts/2020-11-23-hello-android-with-kotlin.md

 tags: [100DaysOfCode, kotlin, android]
 ---

 Learning Android is a lot less intimidating when you are introduced to the basics.
-Here are the basics I was taught recently by following a free Udacity tutorial to build a dice roller app.
+Here are the basics I was taught recently by following a free Udacity tutorial to build a dice roller app (a link to it is at the end).
+Also, this post doesn't really have a lot of Kotlin specific, but is more geared toward understanding a very basic Android App.

 ## Sections
 - [Getting Started](#getting-started)